 If there are errors in the activity data file, an error message will be displayed at the top of the data summary.
 If this happens, cancel the upload and fix the error in the file.
 Common errors may include:

-• Spaces at the start or end of identifying information.
+• Spaces at the start or end of identifying information used by the Data Configuration and Look-up Lists.

-• Locations and inventory in the activity data file do not matching existing items in the system.
+• Locations and/or inventory in the activity data file do not matching existing items in the system.
+Naming conventions in the activity data file have changed or the location/inventory is 'new'.

-To get more information about the error receive, test uploads with varying levels of detail can be performed.
+To get more information about the error, test uploads with varying levels of detail can be performed.

 To do a test upload: